Distribution (mathematical analysis)

+More generally, a distribution on $U$ is by definition a linear functional on $\mathcal{D}(U) = C_c^\infty(U)$ that is continuous when $\mathcal{D}(U)$ is endowed with the canonical LF topology.
+The space of all distributions on $U$ is usually denoted by $\mathcal{D}'(U)$.

 Definitions of the appropriate topologies on spaces of test functions and distributions are given in the article on spaces of test functions and distributions.
 This article is primarily concerned with the definition of distributions, together with their properties and some important examples.

 History

-The practical use of distributions can be traced back to the use of Green functions in the 1830s to solve ordinary differential equations, but was not formalized until much later.
+The practical use of distributions can be traced back to the use of Green's functions in the 1830s to solve ordinary differential equations, but was not formalized until much later.
 According to Kolmogorov & Fomin (1957), generalized functions originated in the work of Sobolev (1936) on second-order hyperbolic partial differential equations, and the ideas were developed in somewhat extended form by Laurent Schwartz in the late 1940s.
 According to his autobiography, Schwartz introduced the term "distribution" by analogy with a distribution of electrical charge, possibly including not only point charges but also dipoles and so on.
 Gårding (1997) comments that although the ideas in the transformative book by Schwartz (1951) were not entirely new, it was Schwartz's broad attack and conviction that distributions would be useful almost everywhere in analysis that made the difference.
+A detailed history of the theory of distributions was given by Lützen (1982).